craftward/sublime-zig-language/README.md

 TextMate Installation
 ---------------------

 This language is also compatible with TextMate's `.tmBundle` format.
 To install in TextMate clone or download this repository.
 Then rename the repository directory to `Zig.tmBundle` and double-click it to install it into TextMate.
-However, see [Zig.tmbundle](https://github.com/ziglang/Zig.tmbundle) for dedicated TextMate support.

 Local Development
 -----------------